 Being a real estate investor (or a real estate agent working with one) is not for everyone, that’s for sure.
-However, one of the reasons people don’t dive into the real estate investing pool is they don’t understand how the deals are financed.
-Let me give you a quick breakdown of how some fix-and-flip deals are financed.
+There is a reason people don’t dive into the real estate investing pool.
+They don’t understand how the deals are being financed.
+Let me give you a quick breakdown of how some fix-and-flip deals are being financed.

-Step two: Determine how much will be needed in repair costs to get the home ready for appraisal and sale – example: $35,000.
+- Determine how much will be needed in repair costs to get the home ready for appraisal and sale – for example, $35,000.

-Step 5: The “flipper” (borrower) will be required to put together a precise list of what improvements are to be made to the home calling out specific materials.
-An appraiser will be called in to compare the current state of the home to the repair schedule to determine what the ARV will be.
-If it comes back higher than previously thought, great.
-If it comes back lower, it may require the buyer to bring more money to the table – example: the home’s ARV is set at $320,000 (65% of that is $208,000, and $215,000 is needed – the borrower would have to come up with an additional $7,000 over and above the $10,000 they brought in for the down payment).
+- The “flipper” (borrower) needs to put together a precise list.
+Exactly what improvements required for the home calling out specific materials.
+An appraiser will determine the current state of the home.
+Then compare it to the repair schedule to determine what the ARV will be.
+If it comes back higher than thought, great.
+If it comes back lower, it may need the buyer to bring more money to the table.
+Example: the home’s ARV is set at $320,000.
+65% of that is $208,000, and $215,000 is a rule.
+The borrower would have to come up with an extra $7,000 over and above the $10,000 they brought in for the down payment.

-Step six: Once the ARV is established, the lender moves forward with finalizing the loan and financing the project.
-The terms will usually be 12 months with interest only being charged.
+- Establish ARV.
+The lender then moves forward with finalizing the loan and financing the project.
+The terms will usually be 12 months with interest only charged.
 Example: on a $215,000 loan at 9.5% interest only, that would be a monthly payment of $1702.08.
-The lender is going to charge fees up front that usually add up to about 4-5% of the loan amount.
-That amount will be paid at closing along with any closing costs (about 2.5% of the loan amount).
+The lender is going to charge fees upfront that usually add up to about 4-5% of the loan amount.
+That amount paid at closing along with any closing costs (about 2.5% of the loan amount).

 So, let’s put this in real numbers and see how much a flipper would make: